Growth Summit · Nov 7-8 / 32 Early Bird seats left at $299. Then $449.

 Lead Quality vs. Lead Readiness: Why Your 'Bad Leads' Aren't Actually Bad

-That lead who ghosted you isn't a bad lead.
-They're just not ready yet.
-Here's how to tell the difference — and what to do about it.
+That lead who ghosted you isn't a bad lead — they're just not ready yet.
+Understanding the difference between quality and readiness changes how you follow up.

 Sherman Merricks